raoconnor/raoconnor.github.io/_posts/2025-01-17-data-center-redundancy-for-the-paranoid.md

 Then, and this is very important, where do we spend the money: on high availability or disaster recovery?
 Given that budgets are limited, this is a risk assessment that should happen before you put your money on the table.

-Though keep in mind the words of Andrew Grove former Inter CEO, Only the paranoid survive.
+Though keep in mind the words of Andrew Grove former Inter CEO, "Only the paranoid survive".